DF/HCC Initiative to Eliminate Cancer Disparities

 Student Training Programs

 Dana-Farber/Harvard Cancer Center (DF/HCC) , a comprehensive cancer center that brings together the cancer research efforts of seven member institutions (Beth Israel Deaconess Medical Center, Boston Children's Hospital, Brigham and Women's Hospital, Dana-Farber Cancer Institute, Harvard Medical School, Harvard T.H.
-Chan School of Public Health, and Massachusetts General Hospital), is committed to building the most diverse and well-trained cancer research workforce in the world.
+Chan School of Public Health, and Massachusetts General Hospital), is committed to building the most well-trained cancer research workforce in the world.

-The Summer-Only Continuing Umbrella of Research Experiences (CURE) program is a highly competitive 8 - 12 WEEK summer program for high school and undergraduate students from underrepresented populations.
+The Summer-Only Continuing Umbrella of Research Experiences (CURE) program is a highly competitive 8 - 12 WEEK summer program for high school and undergraduate students interested in a career in science and research.
 Students conduct hands-on, mentored basic, nursing, clinical and/or population science research at DF/HCC.

-Applications for 2025 will open in the Fall of 2024.
+Applications for 2026 will open in the Fall of 2025.

 Do you have questions or are you experiencing technical difficulties?
 Please contact iecd@partners.org.